 * FeelingTheirAge: A good deal of ''Laune der Natur'' is about getting older (Wieviel Jahre – Hasta La Muerte) and mortality (see above).

 * GutturalGrowler: Campino.
 His voice is a distinctly smoky, raspy low Tenor/high Baritone due to an injury that scarred his vocal cords early in the band's existence.

 * MyCountryRightOrWrong: Somewhat of an example with "1000 Gute Gründe" which mentions many reasons Germany is great, but ends with them unable to really think of one at that particular moment.

-* LongRunnerLineUp: They have pretty much run the same lineup since 1983 (founded 1982, their original guitarist left because of drugs), with the only position changing hands in all these years being that of the drummer for various reasons: Trini Trimpop sat behind the set from their first concert to 1985, was replaced by Jakob Keusen for a time, who then subsequently was replaced by Wolfgang "Wölli" Rhode in 1986 (Keusen was part of another band).
+* LongRunnerLineUp: They have pretty much run the same lineup since 1983 (founded 1982, their original guitarist got the boot because of drugs), with the only position changing hands in all these years being that of the drummer for various reasons: Trini Trimpop sat behind the set from their first concert to 1985, was replaced by Jakob Keusen for a time, who then subsequently was replaced by Wolfgang "Wölli" Rhode in 1986 (Keusen was part of another band).
 The latter-most gave up the position in 1999 due to health problems and took over management of the band, with his replacement being the band's current drummer ''Vom Ritchie''.

 * TalkingToTheDead: "Nur zu Besuch" (Just visiting) and "Draußen vor der Tür" (Outside, in front of the door) are this, being respectively for Campino's mother and father.